Murder of Ibolya Ryan: Execution

-Ahmed Al Dhanhani, Attorney General for the State Security Prosecution, announced that on Monday morning, 13 July 2015, the ruling of The State Security Circuit of the Federal Supreme Court No. 73 of 2015 on the execution of Alaa Bader Abdullah had been carried out, following the approval of President Khalifa bin Zayed Al Nahyan.
+Ahmed Al Dhanhani, Attorney General for the State Security Prosecution, announced that on Monday morning, 13 July 2015, the ruling of The State Security Circuit of the Federal Supreme Court No. 73 of 2015 on the execution of Alaa Bader Abdullah (a.k.a.
+Alaa Bader al-Hashemi) had been carried out, following the approval of President at the time Khalifa bin Zayed Al Nahyan.